Travel And Re-Entry In The US

 - OPT & STEM OPT students must have their EAD and employment verification letter (not offer letter) from their employer

 - If dependents travel with you, proof of relationship to dependents (marriage or birth certificate in English.)
-Each dependent should have an individual SEVIS I-20/DS-2019 with valid travel endorsement.
+Each dependent should have an individual SEVIS I-20/DS-2019 with a valid travel endorsement.

 - It is also highly recommended you have the following with you